algorithmiaio/dev-center/index.md

 layout: landing-page
 permalink: /
 title: "Welcome to the Algorithmia Developer Center"
-excerpt: "Find the resources you need to get up and running"
+excerpt: "Resources to get started with Algorithmia"
 ---

 <div class="tiles">